gymbeijing/ooc-detection-2/README.md

 }
 ```

-For any inquiries regarding this repository or the paper, please contact Yimeng Gu (yimeng.gu@qmul.ac.uk).
+For any inquiries about this repository or the paper, please contact Yimeng Gu (yimeng.gu@qmul.ac.uk).